-Europe is the continent counting the highest number of SROs (52%), followed by the Americas (22%) and Asia-Pacific (18%).
-In Africa and the Middle East, there are currently 4 SROs (8%).[5]
+Europe is the continent counting the highest number of SROs (52%), followed by the Americas (22%) and Asia-Pacific (20%).
+In Africa and the Middle East, there are currently 3 SROs (6%).

 In several markets, efforts are underway to establish fully-fledged independent SROs.
 ICAS and EASA work closely with these markets to support the promotion of advertising self-regulation.

-Unless otherwise specified, the data provided later in this Factbook covers 25 of ICAS' 26 SRO members, and for the first time data from the SROs in Greece and Singapore, who joined ICAS end of 2021.
+Unless otherwise specified, the data provided later in this Factbook covers 25 of ICAS' 26 SRO members, and for the first-time data from the SRO in Turkey, that joined ICAS in 2023.